slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_08-technical_debt_the_cost_of_cheap_and_get_this_done_acap.rst

 We can use Agile techniques to get things done ASAP and ACAP (As Soon As Possible and As Cheap As Possible).
 However, we still need to make clear the volume of work we're likely to encounter before we have a usable product.
-And we have to clarify the :strong:`Cost of Cheap™`  -- better known as Technical Debt.
+And we have to clarify the **Cost of Cheap™**  -- better known as Technical Debt.